USDA-MNSU-CS-PROJECTS/segmentation-Fall2025/src/main/core/yolo/README.md

 ## ⚠️ **Important Notes**

 1. **✅ Ready to Use**: The model is already trained and ready for detection/inference
-2. **Dataset Available**: 150 annotated images with corresponding labels are included
+2. **Dataset Available**: 150 annotated images with corresponding labels are included in handover docs
 3. **File Formats**: All scripts expect JPG/PNG images, not ND2/TIFF
 4. **Memory Usage**: Large images (5000x5000) require significant RAM/VRAM
 5. **GPU Recommended**: Detection/inference benefits from CUDA acceleration